Slow-phonon control of spin Edelstein effect in Rashba $d$-wave altermagnets: Experimental perspective

 \section{Experimental perspective}

 Before concluding, we comment on the experimental feasibility of our predictions.
 A promising route to experimentally probe the proposed effects is to interface a 2D \(d\)-wave altermagnet---such as thin films of KV\(_2\)Se\(_2\)O~\cite{Jiang2025}, RbV\(_2\)Te\(_2\)O~\cite{Zhang2025}, RuO\(_2\) (noting that the altermagnetic character of RuO\(_2\) remains under active investigation)~\cite{Feng2022,doi:10.1126/sciadv.aaz8809,PhysRevLett.128.197202,weber2024opticalexcitationspinpolarization}, and \(\kappa\)-Cl~\cite{Naka2019}---with an appropriate substrate at low temperatures to induce lattice vibrations in the altermagnet layer.
 Crucially, since the underlying phonon-mediated mechanism requires only a linear coupling between lattice displacements and spin states, the proposed effect should be realizable across a broad class of altermagnetic thin films.
-Phonons at nominally zero temperature can also be generated with inelastic neutron scattering providing a direct route: incident neutrons transfer both momentum and energy to the lattice, populating phonon states even at zero temperature~\cite{PhysRevB.101.214419,CARDONA20053}.

 Electrostatic control over the RSOC can be achieved using top and bottom gate electrodes separated by high-quality dielectric layers.
-Complementary to phonon generation and gating, time- and angle-resolved photoemission spectroscopy enables direct visualization of spin textures, band splittings, and symmetry-breaking phenomena~\cite{10.1063/5.0151859}.
+Complementary to phonon generation and gating, angle-resolved photoemission spectroscopy enables direct visualization of spin textures, band splittings, and symmetry-breaking phenomena~\cite{10.1063/5.0151859}.
 Additionally, the Edelstein effect can be probed in Hall-bar geometries through electrical transport measurements.

 We note, however, that our analysis relies on a low-energy static-Holstein model with a simplified, non-dispersive phonon mode.
 While it captures the essential physics of EPC-driven spin (de)polarization, effects arising from full-band structures, dispersive phonons, or beyond static-Holstein interactions may quantitatively or qualitatively modify the results.
 Accordingly, the present findings should be regarded as minimal-model predictions.